What is Gulf TREE and why do we need it?

 Who are the target audiences?

-Local and regional governments, planners, natural resource professionals, communities, and other interested in climate change issues across the Gulf of Mexico.
+Local and regional governments, planners, natural resource professionals, communities, and others interested in increasing resilience to climate issues across the Gulf of Mexico.

 How can I learn more?